Intercity Project | Flow Symposium

 Harper College Faculty Exhibition

 Fourteen full-time and adjunct art faculty at Harper College will exhibit their work in the bi-annual Faculty Art Exhibition, on display now in the Art Exhibition Space, C200, Building C on the College's main campus, 1200 W. Algonquin Road in Palatine.
-The free exhibit is open to the public Monday through Friday, 8:30 a.m. to 4:30 p.m and will close on September 26.
-The exhibit will feature photography, sculpture, print pieces and more – all forms that represent the kinds of classes offered at the College.
+Exhibit is free and open to the public Monday through Friday, 8:30 a.m. to 4:30 p.m.
+Runs through September 26, 2013.

 Haystack Mountain School of Crafts